PolyCatDev/dotfiles/README.md

 > [!TIP]
 > All files can be easily managed with [GNU Stow](https://www.gnu.org/software/stow/)
 >
-> Run this for qick setup of the ones I actually use
+> Run this for quick setup of the ones I actually use
 >```bash
 >stow bash/ codium/ ghostty/ git/ godot/ nvim/ otd/ wlxoverlay/
 >```